Accountability

 Transparency

-The agencies that serve people with disabilities should be able to demonstrate — not just claim — that they are doing the work right.
-This page is where we publish the operational data that lets you evaluate us by something firmer than self-described warmth.
+Agencies that serve people with disabilities should be able to demonstrate, not just claim, that they are doing the work right.
+This page is where we publish the operational data that lets you evaluate us by what we publish, not by what we say about ourselves.

 Why we publish this

 Trust at scale is built on legibility.
-Most HCBS providers describe themselves in language no one can verify — “person-centered,” “dedicated staff,” “a true commitment to quality.”
-The families, self-advocates, case managers, and MCO coordinators who depend on us deserve something firmer than that.
-The metrics on this page are published as they become available — not held until they look favorable, not selectively reported, not reframed when they're uncomfortable.
+Care quality is easy to describe in language that cannot be verified.
+We would rather publish numbers.
+Families, self-advocates, case managers, and MCO coordinators who rely on us deserve something firmer than adjectives.
+The metrics on this page are published as they become available, not held back, not selectively reported, and not reframed when they are uncomfortable.

 DSP compensation and retention